TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add note to documentation for the library manager that you can install LOCAL folders.

+* Add 4th cookie to record the Node-RED web URL (e.g. `http://x.x.x.x:1800/`) since uibuilder can now use a different server, it is helpful if the front-end knows the location of Node-RED itself.

 * Editor:
   * Creating new folder - new folder should be selected after create.
   * Add link to [Configuring uibuilder nodes](uib-node-configuration.md) page.